Eyesight to the Blind

-"Eyesight to the Blind" is a 12-bar blues song written and recorded in 1951 by Sonny Boy Williamson II (Aleck "Rice" Miller).
+"Eyesight to the Blind" is a 12-bar blues song written and recorded in 1951 by American harmonica player Sonny Boy Williamson II (Aleck "Rice" Miller).
 He also recorded the related songs "Born Blind", "Unseeing Eye", "Don't Lose Your Eye", and "Unseen Eye" during his career.
 The Larks, an American rhythm and blues group, recorded the song, which reached number five on the R&B charts in 1951.
 Several musicians subsequently recorded it in a variety of styles.
 The Who adapted Williamson's song for their rock opera Tommy.

 In 2022, Williamson's recording was inducted into the Blues Hall of Fame in the 'Classics of Blues Recording – Singles' category.

 Sonny Boy Williamson versions

 The song was recorded by Sonny Boy Williamson in 1951 as his first single release on Trumpet Records.
 Three versions of the song were released as 78 rpm singles.
 The first version featured Sonny Boy Williamson II on vocals and harmonica, Willie Love on piano, Joe Willie Wilkins on guitar, Elmore James on guitar, and Joe Dyson on drums; the second and third versions had Sonny Boy Williamson II, Willie Love, Henry Reed on double bass, and Joe Dyson.

 In 1957, Sonny Boy Williamson re-recorded the song for Checker Records with the title "Born Blind".
 Accompanying him were Otis Spann on piano, Robert Lockwood and Luther Tucker on guitars, Willie Dixon on bass, and Fred Below on drums.